-A multimeter is a measuring instrument with a capacity to measure current, resistance, and voltage all in one unit.
+A multimeter is a measuring instrument with a capacity to measure current, resistance (although LCR meters are probably better suited for measuring resistance), and voltage all in one unit.
 In the market, you will find analogue and some of the best digital multimeters.
 While the analogue multimeters use a microammeter to display readings, digital multimeters represent the measured value through numeric and graphical bars.

 Thanks to the precision and cost of digital multimeters, they are more popular than their analogue counterparts.
 As a matter of fact, many technicians prefer digital and only think about analogue when monitoring a measurement value that is rapidly varying.

 Multimeters come in different constructions with those you can hold in the hand and others that are bench instruments specifically designed to measure high degree of accuracy.
 You can use these meters to troubleshoot a wide array of electrical problems on devices such as motor controls, electronic equipment, power supplies, domestic appliances, and wiring systems.

 - 3 What to Look for When Buying Digital Multimeters

 - 4 The Best Digital Multimeter Reviews